 - Insufficient maintenance

-- Pre-existing conditions (known or unknown)
+- Preexisting conditions (known or unknown)

 - Rust, corrosion, and sediment

 Many residential service contracts cover similar items and types of damage, but it’s important to read your contract before signing up for coverage so you understand what exactly is and isn’t covered.
-Patrick Grayson, who is associated with Paramount Property Buyers, a real-estate business based in Indianapolis, says, “When shopping for a home warranty, consider the coverage that each company offers and make sure it fits your needs.
-Some companies may offer more coverage than others, so make sure to compare all your options.”
+Patrick Grayson, an associated with Paramount Property Buyers, a real-estate business based in Indianapolis, suggests the following:

 How Long Does a Residential Service Contract Last?